chingchenms/llvm/docs/Coroutines.rst

 #.
 Cannot handle coroutines with inalloca parameters (used in x86 on Windows)

 #.
-No alignment checks are done by coro.init and coro.delete intrinsics.
+Alignment is ignored by coro.init and coro.delete intrinsics.
-   We may need to add an extra parameter to `coro.init` to describe the alignment that `coro.init` can expect for its first parameter.